Lubeni Haukongo

-Lubeni Haukongo (born 24 September 2000 in Mondesa) is a Namibian footballer who plays for Cape Town Spurs of the National First Division.
+Lubeni Haukongo (born 24 September 2000) is a Namibian footballer.

 Club career

 Haukongo began his career with hometown club Desert United.
 He then moved to Swakopmund FC at age seven and progressed through the age categories to the first team.
-The player then moved on to another Walvis Bay club, Eleven Arrows, where he played in the Namibia Premier League for two seasons..
+The player then moved on to another Walvis Bay club, Eleven Arrows, where he played in the Namibia Premier League for two seasons.

 In May 2018 he was spotted by a South African scout and was one of twenty four West African players invited to a trial in Morocco.
 Following the trial, Haukongo was invited to train with Lille OSC of the French Ligue 1 for four weeks.
 The transfer was finalized in March 2019.
 While with the club he played for its reserve side in the Championnat National 2, the fourth tier of the French football league system.
 Not long after joining the club he sustained an quad muscle tear injuries which sidelined him for almost one year.

 In summer 2021 Haukongo joined Chippa United of the South African Premier Division for the 2021–22 season and was immediately named the club captain.
 The player cited a desire for more playing time following his recovery from injury as the reason for departing Lille at the end of his contract.
 He made his professional debut with Chippa United against Orlando Pirates on 18 September 2021.

 Following one season with Chippa United in which he made only two appearances because of injury, Haukongo signed for Cape Town Spurs of the National First Division in July 2022.
+After an impressive 2023–24 South African Premier Division season that was ended by injury, Haukongo returned to Europe, signing for Shamakhi FK of the Azerbaijan Premier League.